jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/AddDataSource.png width="800">
 </p>

-Select the 'domino-winequality-workshop' s3 bucket connection and click add to project
+Select the 'winequality' s3 bucket connection and click add to project.
+This connection was predefined by an admin, but you'll be able to create one yourself as well.

 <!-- ![image](readme_images/AddS3.png) -->